vedantk23/fb1/README.md

-# app_utip
+A Very Basic Bill Split Calculator

-A new Flutter project.
+Flutter Learning Project - 01

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Learning Journey.

 A few resources to get you started if this is your first Flutter project: